awslabs/aws-ddk/API.md

 - *Type:* constructs.Construct

+Parent of this stack, usually an `App` or a `Stage`, but could be any construct.

 ---

 ##### `id`<sup>Required</sup> <a name="id" id="aws-ddk-core.CICDPipelineStack.Initializer.parameter.id"></a>

 - *Type:* string

+The construct ID of this stack.

+If `stackName` is not explicitly defined, this id (and any parent IDs) will be used to determine the physical ID of the stack.

 ---

 ##### `props`<sup>Required</sup> <a name="props" id="aws-ddk-core.CICDPipelineStack.Initializer.parameter.props"></a>

 - *Type:* <a href="#aws-ddk-core.CICDPipelineStackProps">CICDPipelineStackProps</a>

+Stack properties.

 ---